The generalized Hierarchical Gaussian Filter: Conclusions

 On the other hand, the generative model of the HGF represents a Markovian process in discrete time; in the inference model, one-step update equations, derived based on a mean field approximation to the full Bayesian solution, quantify the change from prior to posterior on all levels of the belief hierarchy.
-The model is thus examined in sequential input settings to capture trial-by-trial learning - in other words, \textsf{across-trial dynamics} of belief updating.
-The model provides an approximately Bayes-optimal solution to trial-wise belief updating, useful for ideal observer analyses \citep{stefanics_visual_2018,weber2019,weber2022,hauke_aberrant_2022}, but the parameters of the HGF can also be fit to behavioral responses of individual participants.
-Model-derived agent-specific trajectories of trial-wise predictions and PEs have proven particularly useful for identifying potential neural and physiological correlates of computational quantities in empirical data \citep{iglesias2013,vossel_cortical_2015,de_berker_computations_2016,diaconescu2017social,weilnhammer_neural_2018,katthagen_modeling_2018,palmer_sensorimotor_2019,deserno_volatility_2020,henco_bayesian_2020,cole_atypical_2020,lawson_computational_2021,hein_state_2021,hein_state_2022,harris_task-evoked_2022,fromm_belief_2023}.
-In the future, we propose to explicitly consider potential within-trial dynamics of belief updates compatible with the update equations of the HGF \citep[see][for a first attempt]{weber2020diss}.
+The model is thus examined in sequential input settings to capture step-by-step learning - in other words, \textsf{across-step dynamics} of belief updating.
+The model provides an approximately Bayes-optimal solution to stepwise belief updating, useful for ideal observer analyses \citep{stefanics_visual_2018,weber2020,weber2022,hauke_aberrant_2022}, but the parameters of the HGF can also be fit to behavioural responses of individual participants.
+Model-derived agent-specific trajectories of predictions and PEs have proven particularly useful for identifying potential neural and physiological correlates of computational quantities in empirical data \citep{iglesias2013,vossel_cortical_2015,de_berker_computations_2016,diaconescu2017social,weilnhammer_neural_2018,katthagen_modeling_2018,palmer_sensorimotor_2019,deserno_volatility_2020,henco_bayesian_2020,cole_atypical_2020,lawson_computational_2021,hein_state_2021,hein_state_2022,harris_task-evoked_2022,fromm_belief_2023}.
+In the future, we propose to explicitly consider potential within-step dynamics of belief updates compatible with the update equations of the HGF \citep[see][for a first attempt]{weber2020diss}.
 Such equations could for example be derived by treating the HGF posterior values of all nodes (quantities) as the equilibrium point towards which all dynamics must converge \citep[inspired by][]{bogacz2017}.
-Establishing equations for within-trial belief updating dynamics under the HGF might allow for empirical tests of the proposed architecture in a two-step procedure: first, individual trajectories of predictions and prediction errors are inferred from observed behavior by fitting the HGF to participants’ responses, second, these trial-wise point estimates are subsequently used to simulate expected continuous-time neuronal responses according to the differential equations. \\
+Establishing equations for within-step belief updating dynamics under the HGF might allow for empirical tests of the proposed architecture in a two-step procedure: first, individual trajectories of predictions and prediction errors are inferred from observed behaviour by fitting the HGF to participants’ responses, second, these stepwise point estimates are subsequently used to simulate expected continuous-time neuronal responses according to the differential equations. \\